cbonitto1/Mall-Customer-Segmentation--K-Means/README.md

 # Mall-Customer-Segmentation--K-Means

-#Customers were divided into specific populations or clusters for use in marketing via the K-Means Algorithn
+-Mall customers were split into groups or clusters based on factors such as age, gender, spending score etc. for the purpose of a targeted marketing campaign.

+-Implemented model via the K-means algorithm